by Christopher Duplantis

 Private Christine Jones, of the 110th Combat Support Battalion, Company D, 1st Logistic Platoon in support of combat missions in Chad, is hereby awarded the Silver Star Medal for action on August 2, 1994.
 While being held as a Prisoner of War, the Libyan air base they were being held in came under airstrike attack.
 While the team was seeking a way to escape the prison cell, Private Christine Jones saw light breaching through the damaged wall and breached it open by kicking out the loose bricks.
 After crawling out the small hole in the wall, an unarmed Private Jones engaged an armed enemy combatant using hand-to-hand combat rendering the enemy fighter unconscious, disarming him, and retrieving a truck for escape.
 Private Jones’ heroic action allowed the team to escape capture unharmed and continue their fight for survival and to return home with honor.
 Private Jones’ honor and courage are in keeping with the highest traditions of military service and reflect great credit upon himself and the United States Army.

-Christopher Duplantis is a current member of the Wyoming Army National Guard and is working on his Bachelors degree in History.
+Christopher Duplantis is a current member of the Wyoming Army National Guard and is working towards his Bachelors degree in History.
 After serving five years on active duty in the United States Marine Corps 2006-2011, with deployments to OIF and OEF he joined United States Air Force Reserve.
 After moving to Wyoming in 2016 and a short stop at the WY Air Guard, he switched to the Army Guard to work on and fly in Blackhawks.
 The Navy isn’t off the table for a future option, that is if he ever wants to make E-6.